-A. Review certain conditionally accepted applicants to the three (3) schools of the University of Massachusetts, Worcester ("UMMS"), who receive a positive response from a so-called criminal background check (CBC), which may include but is not limited to the Commonwealth's "Criminal Offender Record Information" check ("CORI");

-- B. Perform (and then review) criminal background checks on medical school students where a clinical rotation site has requested that such be undertaken; and - C. Perform (and then review) criminal background checks on medical school students who we learn (from a clinical rotation site) has received a positive response from their criminal background check.
+- A. Review certain conditionally accepted applicants to the three (3) schools of the University of Massachusetts, Worcester ("UMMS"), who receive a positive response from a so-called criminal background check (CBC), which may include but is not limited to the Commonwealth's "Criminal Offender Record Information" check ("CORI"); - B. Perform (and then review) criminal background checks on medical school students where a clinical rotation site has requested that such be undertaken; and - C. Perform (and then review) criminal background checks on medical school students who we learn (from a clinical rotation site) has received a positive response from their criminal background check.

-Composition: This Committee shall be comprised of three individuals: the Director of the Center for Academic Achievement (who will serve as chair), the Associate Vice Chancellor, Diversity and Inclusion Office or designee, and the third member will be a faculty member of the school to which the applicant has applied or attends (the School of Medicine, the Graduate School of Nursing, or the Graduate School of Biomedical Sciences).
+Composition: This Committee shall be comprised of three individuals: the Chair of the Committee to Review Criminal Background Checks, the Associate Vice Chancellor, Diversity and Inclusion Office or designee, and the third member will be a faculty member of the school to which the applicant has applied or attends (the School of Medicine, the Graduate School of Nursing, or the Graduate School of Biomedical Sciences).
 The Associate Dean - Graduate Medical Education may, at his/her discretion, serve as a non-voting ad hoc advisory member.
-At a minimum, the Director of the Center for Academic Achievement and the Associate Vice Chancellor, Diversity and Inclusion Office shall be "CORI-authorized."
+At a minimum, the Chair of the Committee to Review Criminal Background Checks and the Associate Vice Chancellor, Diversity and Inclusion Office shall be "CORI-authorized."
 If, for whatever reason, a member of the CRCBC (or the later described Review Panel) is unable to serve, the Provost shall appoint a temporary substitute Committee member.
-If the Director of the Center for Academic Achievement is unable to perform the duties and responsibilities assigned in this process, they will be performed by one of the then-approved "CORI-authorized" agents of UMMS.
+If the Chair of the Committee to Review Criminal Background Checks is unable to perform the duties and responsibilities assigned in this process, they will be performed by one of the then-approved "CORI-authorized" agents of UMMS.